-- HP Support Assistant - 1.
-Type support in the taskbar search box, and then select the HP Support Assistant app.
+- HP Support Assistant - Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app.

-- 2. Select My notebook, and then select Specifications. - Setup Utility (BIOS) - 1.
-Start Setup Utility (BIOS) (see Starting Setup Utility (BIOS) on page 45). - 2.
+- 2. Under My notebook, select Specifications. - Setup Utility (BIOS) - 1.
+Start Setup Utility (BIOS) (see Starting Setup Utility (BIOS) on page 44). - 2.
 Select Main, and then make note of the BIOS version.